neondatabase/website/content/docs/guides/logical-replication-airbyte.md

 isDraft: true
 ---

 Neon's logical replication feature, which is currently in **Beta**, allows for replication of data to external subscribers.
-With Airbyte, you can deifne a Neon database as a replication source and replicate data to any of Airbyte's over 40 supported destinations.
+With Airbyte, you can define a Neon database as a replication source and replicate data to any of Airbyte's over 40 supported destinations.

 ## Enable logical replication in Neon